brandonwamboldt/utilphp/README.md

 ### Compatibility

-UtilityPHP is compatible with PHP 5.2.4 so all code supplied must stick to this requirement.
-If PHP 5.3 or 5.4 functions or features are used then there must be a fallback for PHP 5.2.4.
+UtilityPHP is compatible with PHP 5.3.3 so all code supplied must stick to this requirement.

 ### Branching

-All pull requests must be sent to the "develop" branch.
-This is where the next planned version will be developed.
-The "master" branch will always contain the latest stable version and is kept clean so a "hotfix" (e.g: an emergency security patch) can be applied to master to create a new version, without worrying about other features holding it up.
-For this reason all commits need to be made to "develop" and any sent to "master" will be closed.

 One thing at a time: A pull request should only contain one change.
 That does not mean only one commit, but one change - however many commits it took.
 The